octohedron/gemojicountries/README.md

 Go package to extract country names and codes from emoji in text

-For example, let's say you have the string `"Bonjour la france 🇫🇷 c'est bon aussi 🇨🇳"`
+For example, let's say you have the string `"Bonjour la france 🇫🇷  🇫🇷 c'est bon aussi 🇨🇳 la chine"`

-The func `GetAmountCountryNamesMatched` will return `map[china:1 france:1]` And the func `GetAmountCountryCodesMatched` will return `map[cn:1 fr:1]`
+The func `GetAmountCountryNamesMatched` will return `map[china:1 france:2]` And the func `GetAmountCountryCodesMatched` will return `map[cn:1 fr:2]`

 Example with test